fluent-vue/fluent-vue/.changeset/flat-turkeys-sniff.md

 "fluent-vue": patch
 ---

-Build changes: switch to changesets, v8 coverage
+Switch to v8 for collecting coverage